Do Vision and Language Models Share Concepts? A Vector Space Alignment Study: Discussion

-Searle's original Chinese Room argument \cite{searle80minds} was an attempt to refute the strong artificial intelligence thesis, including that it was possible for a machine to {\em understand} language.
-Instead, Searle claims, the interlocutor in his emperiment is not endowed with meaning or understanding, but mere symbol manipulation.
+\paragraph{Implications for philosophy.} Our results have direct implications for two long-standing debates in philosophy: the debate around {\em strong artificial intelligence} and the so-called {\em representation wars}.
+Searle's original Chinese Room argument~\cite{searle80minds} was an attempt to refute artificial general intelligence, including that it was possible for a machine to {\em understand} language.
+Instead, Searle claims, the interlocutor in his experiment is not endowed with meaning or understanding, but mere symbol manipulation.
 Here we have showed that an interlocutor endowed only with text converges on inducing the same representational geometry as computer vision models with access to visual impressions of the world.
-In effect, our experiments show that some level of referential semantics emerges from training on text alone.
+In effect, our experiments show that some level of referential semantics (in virtue of internal models of the world) emerges from training on text alone.